Dr. Deborah MacNamara’s Optional Friday Evening Public Address: Gut Feelings

 Friday, April 13, 2018 | 7-9 pm

-Please note that this optional registration item is an additional $20.
+Please note that this optional registration item is an additional $20 to the conference tuition.

-Resilience will be a theme for a number of sessions throughout the day, taking the theory covered in Gordon’s address and translating it into everyday practice.
+Making Sense of Kids will be the theme for our sessions today, taking the insight covered in Gordon’s address and translating it into everyday practice.